chenlinear/chenlinear.github.io/content/posts/20230304-There-Will-Be-Blood-A-Brighter-Summer-Day-Evangelion.md

 |the doom started with the death of one of the protagonist's closest friends|his son is dead to him|Honey|Kaworu|
 |at the end the protagonist murdered someone|the degenerate godfather|his girlfriend|the entire humanity|

-I am not systematically trained in films, and all my knowledge are from random places, so maybe there isn't such a similarity, it's just that all good stuffs have these points in common.
+I am not systematically trained in films, and all my knowledge is from random places, so maybe there isn't such a similarity, it's just that all good stuff have these points in common.
 Although the 5 "vs."s may be universal, the latter ones are not universal, I guess.

 This article is currently unfinished, maybe these works have something in common in storyline, composition, etc. But I'll need a rewatch to remind myself.